yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_09.md

 In this exercise, you are able to set up some of the advanced security features of SQL MI and explore some of the security benefits that come with running your database in Azure.
 [Azure Defender for SQL](https://docs.microsoft.com/azure/azure-sql/database/azure-defender-for-sql) provides advanced SQL security capabilities, including functionality for surfacing and mitigating potential database vulnerabilities and detecting anomalous activities that could indicate a threat to your database.
 Also, [Data Discovery and Classification](https://docs.microsoft.com/azure/azure-sql/database/data-discovery-and-classification-overview) allows you to discover and classify sensitive data within the database.

+## Lab objectives

+In this lab, you will perform the following:

+- Task 1: Configure Data Discovery and Classification
+- Task 2: Review an Azure Defender for SQL Vulnerability Assessment

 ### Task 1: Configure Data Discovery and Classification

 In this task, you review the [Data Discovery and Classification](https://docs.microsoft.com/azure/azure-sql/database/data-discovery-and-classification-overview) feature of Azure SQL.
 Data Discovery & Classification introduces a new tool for discovering, classifying, labelling, and reporting the sensitive data in your databases.
 It introduces a set of advanced services, forming a new SQL Information Protection paradigm aimed at protecting the data in your database, not just the database.
 Discovering and classifying your most sensitive data (e.g., business, financial, healthcare) can play a pivotal role in your organizational information protection stature.